 The research nursing team work within the unit to ensure that data collection is accurate and that trial enrolment and treatment protocols are adhered to.

 The Intensive Care Foundation is a charitable organisation formed by ANZICS in 1990.
 It works to raise money in New Zealand & Australia to improve the care of critically ill patients through research & the education of health professionals responsible for intensive care.
-More information on their vital work they do can be found by clicking the logo to the left.
+More information on the vital work they do can be found by clicking the logo to the left.

 The ADRENAL trial: steroids in adult ICU patients with severe sepsis